MaFIaTH/AAT_TextExtractor/README.md

 ## FAQ:
 1. **Why is there no output from extraction process?**
 **Ans:** Make sure that:
-- All files in the folder is .txt, if not convert them.
+- All files in the folder is .txt, if not, convert them.
 - Your input and output folder are correct.

 2. **Why is extracted output empty?**